Communication and Code Dependency Effects on Software Code Quality: An Empirical Analysis of Herbsleb Hypothesis

 \subsection{Evaluation Bias}

-In RQ1,RQ2 and RQ3, we said that heroes are prevalent and responsible for far less bug introduction than non-hero developers.
-It is possible that, using other metrics\footnote{E.g. do heroes reduce productivity by becoming bottleneck} then there may well be a difference in these different kinds of projects.
-But measuring people resources only by how fast releases are done or issues are fixed may not be a good indicator of measuring affects of having heroes in team.
+In RQ1, RQ2, and RQ3, we said that projects with highly centralized social and code communication structure very common, that is to say hero projects are common in open source community.
+Developers who are responsible for majority of the work (both social and code) are responsible for far less bug introduction than non-hero developers.
+It is possible that using other metrics\footnote{E.g. do heroes reduce productivity by becoming bottleneck?} then there may well be a difference in these different kinds of projects.
+But measuring people resources only by how fast releases are done or issues are fixed may not be a good indicator of having heroes in a team.
 This is a matter that needs to be explored in future research.

 Another evaluation bias as we report cumulative statistics of lift curves where other papers reported precision and recall.
 The research in this field is not mature enough yet for us to say that the best way to represent results is one way versus another.
-Here we decided to use lift curves since, if we d used precision and recall, we had to repeat that analysis at multiple points of the lift curve.
+Here we decided to use lift curves since, if we used precision and recall, we had to repeat that analysis at multiple points of the lift curve.
 We find our current lift curves are a succinct way to represent our results.